haroldtreen/haroldtreen.github.io/_posts/2016-10-19-recurse-center-week-3.md

 #### **Experimental checkins**

-This week I tried something called "Experimental Checkins".
+This week I joined something called "experimental Checkins".

 In regular checkins, you meet in the morning and share what you're working on.
-A few people found that wasn't as valuable as they would like and decided to do experimental checkins instead.
+A few people found that wasn't as valuable as they would like and decided to do "experimental checkins" instead.

 The idea with experimental checkins is to share what you're working on, but additionally get help from other members of the group.
 It encourages collaboration and gets everyone more invested in the success of their peers.